-When he prog rock icon met the visionary Russian expressionist and said Yes to collaboration
+When the prog rock icon of Yes met the visionary Russian expressionist

 What do Jon Anderson and Marc Chagall have in common?
 Both the visionary painter and the prog pioneer are famous for crafting vivid dreamscapes that offer enticing alternatives to our own prosaic plane, but it turns out the Russian Expressionist and the Yes frontman actually had a unique friendship that inspired an unreleased Anderson project and unearthed some shocking stories.